Ultimate Jeffersonville Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents are a true benchmark of the desirability of a lease market under consideration.
-Search for a stable rise in median rents year over year.
-If rental rates are being reduced, you can eliminate that location from consideration.
+Median gross rents let you see whether a city's lease market is strong.
+Search for a continuous rise in median rents during a few years.
+If rents are declining, you can eliminate that market from consideration.

 Median Population Age

-Median population age will be similar to the age of a typical worker if a location has a good source of tenants.
-If people are relocating into the city, the median age will not have a challenge remaining in the range of the labor force.
-A high median age illustrates that the current population is retiring with no replacement by younger people migrating there.
-That is an unacceptable long-term economic picture.
+Median population age will be similar to the age of a normal worker if a location has a strong supply of tenants.
+This could also show that people are moving into the region.
+A high median age illustrates that the current population is leaving the workplace without being replaced by younger workers migrating there.
+That is a weak long-term financial prospect.

 Employment Base Diversity